 Then, segment those who didn’t convert and test different campaigns with different tactics to determine what (if anything) triggers these shoppers to convert.
-SwiftERM use an advanced predictive analytics algorithm to individually target each individual consumer, which is why it runs at the same time – in parallel, to commonly used marketing ESPs.
+Leading provider SwiftERM, uses an advanced predictive analytics algorithm to individually target each individual consumer, which is why it runs at the same time – in parallel, to commonly used marketing ESPs.

 Segment Lead-Nurturing Campaigns Based on Data

-If you haven’t already caught on to the theme of this article, effective ecommerce marketing is dependent on the personalization of each tactic based on the specific attributes of each shopper/customer.
+If you haven’t already caught on to the theme of this article, effective ecommerce marketing is dependent on the personalisation of each tactic based on the specific attributes of each shopper/customer.